pkuhxy/Consis-multiID/README.md

 ## 🚀 Cache Inference by TeaCache

-[TeaCache](https://github.com/LiewFeng/TeaCache) is a training-free caching approach that estimates and leverages the fluctuating differences among model outputs across timesteps, thereby accelerate the inference.
+[TeaCache](https://github.com/LiewFeng/TeaCache) is a training-free caching approach that estimates and leverages the fluctuating differences among model outputs across timesteps, thereby accelerating the inference.
 For example, you can use the following command:

 ```
 cd tools/cache_inference